PRESSING PAST PENTECOST: SIX (EXCERPT OF THE FEASTS OF THE LORD)

 Because of the indescribable, indefinable greatness of God, we can state the process of transformation will continue throughout eternity as we become more and more like our heavenly Father in every way.
 However, such eternal transformation is our growth as sons of God; it is not the process of redemption, of deliverance from the control of the enemy.

 As we have pointed out, there is no “silver” in the new heaven and earth reign of Christ.
 The absence of silver indicates that redemption has ceased and the status and role of each of the creatures of God has been determined.

 Here is the seventh aspect of redemption as found in the four great types:

 The “rest of God” is the subject of the fourth chapter of the Book of Hebrews and the four great Bible types speak to us of progress toward the rest of God.

 The rest of God is the mark, or goal, of the plan of redemption.

-The rest of God is the "mark" toward which the Apostle Paul was pressing.
+The rest of God is the goal toward which the Apostle Paul was pressing (Philippians 3:14).
 The knowledge that there indeed is a goal at which we can aim strengthens our desire to press forward in Christ.
 There is a finish line.
 We are pressing toward a specific objective.